About The Lodge

 Peaceful riverside luxury

 Nxamaseri Island Lodge prides itself on providing a personal touch.
-Highly exclusive – featuring just seven double en-suite chalets and a charming tree house – the Lodge maintains an intimate atmosphere for those requiring true relaxation.
-Each secluded room is surrounded by indigenous forest and enjoys a private deck overlooking the water.
-Teak walkways link the chalets to the lodge main area, providing an opportunity to witness – at close range – the remarkable birdlife that inhabits the tree canopy above.
+Highly exclusive featuring just seven double en-suite chalets and a charming tree house at the Lodge maintains an intimate atmosphere for those requiring true relaxation.
+Each secluded room is surrounded by indigenous forest and enjoys a private deck overlooking the waters of the Okavango Delta.
+Teak walkways link the chalets to the lodge main area, providing an opportunity to witness at close range the remarkable birdlife that inhabits the tree canopy above.

 Nxamaseri Island Lodge Activitiesmore photos